Canadian Killed In London Terror Attack, Trudeau Confirms

 "Canada strongly condemns the senseless attack that took place last night in London, United Kingdom, which killed and injured many innocent people.
 I am heartbroken that a Canadian is among those killed," Trudeau said in a statement.

-Seven people were killed as men drove a van into pedestrians on the famous London Bridge.
-Three attackers fled the van with large knives and attacked people in bars and restaurants in nearby Borough Market.
+Ten people were killed in total — seven victims and the three attackers, who were fatally shot by police within minutes.
+The men drove a van into pedestrians on the city's famous London Bridge.
+Wearing fake explosive vests, they then fled the van with large knives and attacked people in bars and restaurants.

 “I am heartbroken that a Canadian is among those killed.”